Willin' (song)

+Background

-"Willin'" is a song written by Lowell George while a member of the Mothers of Invention and subsequently recorded by his band Little Feat.
-They first released it on their 1971 self-titled debut album.
+George wrote the song while he was a member of the Mothers of Invention.
+When George sang an early version of the song for bandleader Frank Zappa, Zappa suggested that the guitarist form his own band rather than continue under Zappa's tutelage.
+He did just that, and the song was subsequently recorded by Lowell's band Little Feat.
+The song was included on Little Feat's 1971 self-titled debut album.
 The band re-recorded the song at a slower tempo to much greater success on their 1972 Sailin' Shoes album.
 A live version recorded in 1977 appears on their 1978 album Waiting for Columbus.